PackeTsar/meraki-cli/COMMAND_GUIDE.md

 ##### Arguments
 - `--networkId` (string): (required)
 - `--enabled` (boolean): Boolean value to enable or disable OSPF routing.
 OSPF routing is disabled by default.
 - `--helloTimerInSeconds` (integer): Time interval in seconds at which hello packet will be sent to OSPF neighbors to maintain connectivity.
 Value must be between 1 and 255.
-Default is 10 seconds
+Default is 10 seconds.
-- `--deadTimerInSeconds` (integer): Time interval to determine when the peer will be declare inactive/dead.
+- `--deadTimerInSeconds` (integer): Time interval to determine when the peer will be declared inactive/dead.
 Value must be between 1 and 65535
 - `--areas` (array): OSPF areas
+- `--v3` (object): OSPF v3 configuration
 - `--md5AuthenticationEnabled` (boolean): Boolean value to enable or disable MD5 authentication.
 MD5 authentication is disabled by default.
 - `--md5AuthenticationKey` (object): MD5 authentication credentials.
 This param is only relevant if md5AuthenticationEnabled is true